Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 Day 12.
 Arusha / Nairobi.

 After breakfast, depart for Arusha for early lunch.
 You will be assisted to board 1400hrs shuttle bus to Nairobi arriving approximately 1830hrs.
-Drop off at the airport for your outbound flight home.
+End your Safari Kenya Tanzania with a drop off at the airport for your outbound flight home.

 Eka Hotel before tour